-be a log stable map from a log twisted curve and suppose that $(\calX, M_{\calX})$ is a log smooth curve.
+be a stable log map from a log twisted curve, and suppose that $(\calX, M_{\calX})$ is a log smooth curve.
 We define the \emph{critical locus} of $f$ to be the support of the cokernel of the natural map

-Note that this map, viewed as a two term complex, is a presentation of the log cotangent complex $\bLl_f$ relative to $S$ so we may equivalently define the critical locus to be the support of $\calH^0(\bLl_f)$.
+Note that this map, viewed as a two-term complex, is a presentation of the log cotangent complex $\bLl_f$ relative to $S$, so we may equivalently define the critical locus to be the support of $\calH^0(\bLl_f)$.

-The critical locus is a union of nodes of $\calC$, branch points of $f$ and contracted components of $f$.
+The critical locus is a union of nodes of $\calC$, branch points of $f$, and contracted components of $f$.
 By contrast, the kernel of the above map, or equivalently $\calH^{-1}(\bLl_f)$, is supported solely on the contracted components of $f$.